gbif/hp-swissnatcoll/en/publishing-with-dagi.md

 2. If your Datasets view is empty, click either on the **+ New dataset** button in the center of the window or on **🪟New dataset** on the top-right corner of the window (it does the same thing at this point).
 3. If your Datasets view already has datasets, click on the **🪟New dataset** button in the top right corner of the window.

---- A pop-up window _New Dataset_ has opened. ---
+--- A pop-up window titled _New Dataset_ has opened. ---

-1. Select the type of your data. ⚠️**Mandatory**⚠️
+1. Select the type of your data. ⚠️**Mandatory**
     - Available types: Zoology, Botany, Paleontology
-2. Select the corresponding GRSciColl Collection of your institution. ⚠️**Mandatory**⚠️
+2. Select the corresponding GRSciColl Collection of your institution. ⚠️**Mandatory**
     - If the GRSciColl collection has already been added on DAGI, it is not present anymore in the drop-down list of this pop-up window.
 You can find it on the Datasets view.
-3. Add a description of the dataset. 💡optional💡
+3. Add a description of the dataset. ℹ️optional
 4. Click on **Create dataset**
     - If you change your mind, you can cancel and close the window at any time by clicking on **Cancel**.
     - If you want to edit a dataset, click on the 📝Edit icon of the dataset (far right-side of dataset line in the Datasets view)